 Natural food colors are derived from fruits, root, vegetables or other natural sources.
 Though some of these substances are processed, no artificial ingredients are added.
-Natural food colors are used to add color to baked goods and other food items and are used both commercially and at home.
+Natural food colors are used to add color to baked goods and other food items or drinks and are used both commercially and at home.

 These days the awareness to reduce the level of toxins we ingest is at an all time high.
 People are looking for ways to eat more healthy foods and also to go all natural if possible.

 Many people argue that artificial colors are not healthy but we know that colors make our food more appealing.
 No cake decorator whether professional or hobbyist would think of baking or decorating without adding colors.
 Since we can’t bear the thought of colorless food, cakes or baked goods, natural food colors comes to the rescue.